 This is what makes the hike so popular: the photos.
 Because, really, the mountain has plenty of rocks to climb; but none of those climbs have the easy crazy photo opportunity that Potato Chip Rock provides.
 If you look online, you’ll find just about everything being done on the rock from simple self-portraits to more extreme photos to the truly bizarre.
 At this point, I feel like almost everyone in San Diego County has a Potato Chip Rock picture; and if they don’t, they’re planning on getting one.
 Since I’ve fielded plenty of questions about the PCR in person and online, I decided to finally see what all of the hype is about.
-So, this last weekend, I set out with my girlfriend, @losadventura and our crew to get our own PCR pictures.
+So, this last weekend, I set out with my wife, @losadventura and our crew to get our own PCR pictures.

 One of the actual little known things about the PCR is that there are two ways to get to it.
 The first leaves from Lake Poway and heads up the Western side of the mountain in a lengthy no-shade slog.
 The other route involves heading up the Eastern approach of Mount Woodson.
 While both trails are uphill, there is a substantial distance difference in the two approaches.
 The Western, Lake Poway approach is eight miles roundtrip; and the Eastern approach to Mount Woodson is only 3.8 miles roundtrip to the summit and back.
 It’s worth noting that once you add in the descent to the PCR (¼ mile) and, ascent back to the summit (another ¼ mile, for an additional ½ mile total distance), the Eastern route clocks in at 4.3 miles roundtrip.